 - ★ Ensure community alignment: Continue to pursue a public health approach that coordinates action from all government as well as public-private partnerships.
-Programs to help veterans address invisible wounds from service, including the Staff Sergeant Parker Gordon Fox Suicide Prevention Grant Program, Mission Daybreak, and the Governor's Challenge to Prevent Suicide, should be sufficiently funded and aligned. - ★ Increase focus on opioid and substance use disorders: Promote stronger care and coordination for opioid and substance use disorders, as well as co-occurring mental health disorders, by enhancing internal VA capacity, post-care planning, and referrals to community providers. - ★ Improve access to residential care: Ensure that veterans in need of inpatient residential care can access it in a timely and efficient manner.
+Programs to help veterans address invisible wounds from service, including the Staff Sergeant Parker Gordon Fox Suicide Prevention Grant Program, Mission Daybreak, and the Governor's Challenge to Prevent Suicide, should be sufficiently funded and aligned. - ★ Increase focus on opioid and substance use disorders: Promote stronger care and coordination for opioid and substance use disorders, as well as co-occurring mental health disorders, by enhancing internal Department of Veterans Affairs (VA) capacity, post-care planning, and referrals to community providers. - ★ Improve access to residential care: Ensure that veterans in need of inpatient residential care can access it in a timely and efficient manner.
 VA case coordination services should promote efficient connection to VA and community-based resources when veterans are ready to enter treatment. - ★ Continue to leverage telehealth: Connect more veterans to care by addressing issues such as broadband access, IT infrastructure, VA care access points, and interstate medical practice rules for community mental health providers.
+Ensure that veterans can still choose how to receive their care as telehealth services expand.